With a background in mechanical engineering, I admire excellence in design. Robust products get my attention and inspire me to write!

 The Professional Series 750 is the top of the Professional Series line of blenders that the Vitamix brand offers.
 It is one of the newer releases from Vitamix, according to their website, along with the Professional Series 300, the 7500, and the Creations Elite.

-The first and biggest advantage is the 4 inch diameter blade in the container instead of the 3 inch blade on previous Vitamix containers.
-This may not sound like much, but that extra inch means that the outer portions of the blades reach higher speeds and 33% more cutting surface which both result in more thorough and consistent cutting and blending.
+- The first and biggest advantage is the 4-inch diameter blade in the container instead of the 3-inch blade on previous Vitamix containers.
+This may not sound like much, but that extra inch means that the outer portions of the blades reach higher speeds and provide 33% more cutting surface, which both result in more thorough and consistent cutting and blending.

-Common Benefits For The Newer Vitamix Blender Releases
+Common Benefits of the Newer Vitamix Blender Releases

 All of the new Vitamix releases have a 2.2 horsepower motor which is the most powerful motor I have seen on blenders for home use.
 It is a 10% increase over the motor in previous releases (2 horsepower).
 This equates to 1641 watts.
 The Blendtec brand Professional Series offers a motor with 1560 watts and the Oster Versa model has a 1400 watt motor.
 So you can see that the Vitamix